alivianay/alivianay/README.md

 I'm **Livi**, a Data Science Student.

 Interested in **AI and Machine Learning**.
-Outside of school, I enjoy following the latest tech developments.
+Outside of college, I enjoy following the latest tech developments.